OI-wiki/i18n/docs/string/match.md

 ### Single string match

-There are a pattern string (pattern), and a string to be matched.
-We need to find all occurrences of the former in the latter.
+There is a pattern string, and a string to be matched.
+We need to find all occurrences of the former string in the latter string.

 ### Multi-string matching

 There are multiple pattern strings, and one string to be matched (multiple strings to be matched can be directly concatenated).

-It is certainly possible to treat it as a single string matching problem, but the efficiency is not good enough.
+It is certainly possible to treat it as multiple single string matching problems, but the efficiency is not good enough.

 ### Other types of string matching problems